- Are herbs safe in pregnancy?

 I want to introduce you to 5 of my favorite herbs known to be safe for use in pregnancy.

-Are herbs safe during pregnancy?
+Are herbs safe in pregnancy?

 Pregnant women commonly experience minor symptoms such as nausea, colds, and insomnia for which natural remedies can actually be gentler and safer than pharmaceuticals – many of which lack proof of safety in pregnancy or are known to be harmful.